-Sources: Biden on Clinton's Secretary of State list

-(CNN)Vice President Joe Biden's name has been mentioned, among others, as a potential choice for Secretary of State in a would-be Hillary Clinton administration, according to sources connected to the campaign and the transition team.
+Biden rules out being a potential Clinton secretary of state

+A Biden aide pointed out that the vice president has made similar comments about declining a role in a potential Clinton administration for weeks.

+Sources connected to the campaign and the transition team said earlier Friday that Biden's name had been mentioned, among others, for the high-profile role.

-Those sources also caution that his name is one among many under consideration to be presented to Clinton in the event of forming a cabinet.
+Those sources also cautioned that his name is one among many under consideration to be presented to Clinton in the event of forming a cabinet.

 Officially, the Clinton campaign is not commenting on Biden's name being on the list, first reported by Politico on Thursday, and campaign advisers have said this is not being discussed in the campaign.